openhab/org.openhab.binding.zwave/doc/benext_powerswitch_00_000.md

+---
+layout: documentation
+title: powerSwitch - ZWave
+---

+{% include base.html %}

-# powerSwitch BeNext Power Switch EU
+# powerSwitch Power Switch EU

-This describes the Z-Wave device **powerSwitch**, manufactured by **BeNext** with the thing type UID of ```benext_powerswitch_00_000```.
+This describes the Z-Wave device *powerSwitch*, manufactured by *BeNext* with the thing type UID of ```benext_powerswitch_00_000```.

-BeNext Power Switch EU
+Power Switch EU

 ## Channels
-The following table summarises the channels available for the powerSwitch BeNext Power Switch EU.
+The following table summarises the channels available for the powerSwitch Power Switch EU.

 | Channel | Channel Id | Channel Type UID | Category | Item Type |
 |---------|------------|------------------|----------|-----------|
 | Switch | switch_binary | switch_binary | Switch | Switch |

 ### Device Configuration
-The following table provides a summary of the configuration parameters available in the powerSwitch BeNext Power Switch EU.
+The following table provides a summary of the configuration parameters available in the powerSwitch Power Switch EU.
 Detailed information on each parameter can be found below.

 | Parameter   | Description |